wizzat/distribution/README.md

 of the frequency of input tokens) but it has since been expanded to generate time-series graphs (or, in fact, graphs with any arbitrary "x-axis") as well.

-At first, there will be only one script, the original written in Perl by Tim Ellis.
-But if others port it to Python, Ocaml, COBOL, or Brainfuck, then we'll include those versions here.
+At first, there will be only two scripts, the originals written in Perl and Python by Tim Ellis.
+But if others port it to Ocaml, COBOL, or Brainfuck, then we'll include those versions here.

 There are a few typical use cases for graphs in a terminal: